Sheikh Ali Jimale: Biography

 Sheikh Ali Jimale, the only child of Jimale Barale and Ghedia Roble was born in 1905 in the village of Omaad, near Matabaan.
-He hails from the Hawadle, Cali Madaxweyne.
+He hails from the Hawadle, Agon.
 The son of a village herdsman, he moved to Mogadiscio where he attended Quran School before enrolling in the government run schools.
 In 1934 he joined the colonial troops, known as “Dubat”.
 He took part in the Italo-Abyssinian war, and within two years he reached the rank of “Capo Banda”, the highest military rank a native soldier in the “Dubat” contingent could reach.
 In 1938, at his request, he left the Italian military forces to serve in the Civil Affair Department of the Italian colonial administration.
 He was first based in Wardheer, and later transferred to Kebri Dahar as senior interpreter.
-Following the British Military Administration (Somali), he established his own commercial business in Beledweyne.
+Following the British Military Administration, he established his own commercial business in Beledweyne.